billbuchanan/appliedcrypto/unit04_public_key/lab/README.md

-## J	What I should have learnt from this lab?
+## H	What I should have learnt from this lab?
 The key things learnt:

 * The basics of the RSA method.
 * The process of generating RSA and Elliptic Curve key pairs.
 * To illustrate how the private key is used to sign data, and then using the public key to verify the signature.

+A reflective statement:

+* In ECC, we use a 256-bit private key.
+This is used to generate the key for signing Bitcoin transactions.
+Do you think that a 256-bit key is largest enough?
+If we use a cracker what performs 1 Tera keys per second, will someone be able to determine our private key?

 ## Additional
 The following is code which performs RSA key generation, and the encryption and decryption of a message (https://asecuritysite.com/encryption/rsa_example):